ZERO1: The Art and Technology Network

-ZERO1: The Art and Technology Network is a non-profit organization dedicated to connecting people from the fields of art, science, and technology.
-Every other year, ZERO1 showcases commissioned works by over 650 artists from 60 countries.
+cZERO1: The Art and Technology Network is an American nonprofit organization founded in 2000.

 History

-ZERO1 was launched in the year 2000 by Andrea Cunningham to encourage creativity at the intersection of art and technology, with the purpose of bringing together artists and technologists, supporting artistic initiatives, and showcasing the resulting work to the public.
+ZERO1 was launched by Andrea Cunningham as an initiative focused on projects at the intersection of art and technology.

-ZERO1 is also the producer of ZERO1 Biennial, a multi-disciplinary, multi-venue event of visual and performing arts, the moving image, public art, and interactive digital media.
+Between 2006 and 2012, ZERO1 was the producer of ZERO1 Biennial, a multidisciplinary, multi-venue event of visual and performing arts, the moving image, public art, and interactive digital media.

 ZERO1 Biennial

-Since its establishment in 2006, the ZERO1 Biennial has presented the work of more than 650 artists from more than 60 countries, commissioned over 120 works of art, and contributed approximately $30,000,000 in economic revenue to the region.
-Through exhibitions, public art installations, performances, and speaker events, the ZERO1 Biennial presents work by a global community of artists.
+Since its establishment in 2006, the ZERO1 Biennial has presented works of more than 650 artists from more than 60 countries through exhibitions, public art installations, performances, and speaker events.

 The inaugural 2006 Biennial, held in conjunction with the International Society for Electronic Arts, brought over 20,000 people to San Jose for a week.
 It featured 250 art installations representing 40 countries.
-The 2006 Biennial yielded nearly 100 media stories including a full-page spread in the Sunday New York Times, and was recognized as North America's newest and largest digital arts biennial.
+The 2006 Biennial yielded nearly 100 media stories, including a full-page spread in the Sunday New York Times.
+A media report described the event as "North America's newest and largest digital arts biennial".

-From June 4–8, 2008, over 25,000 attendees visited 100 art installations, more than 25 performances, workshops, and public talks by over 100 artists from more than a dozen countries at exhibitions held throughout downtown San Jose; students from seven continents participated in a global youth digital arts exhibition.
-The biennial commissioned over 19 works, of which 3 were the result of a FUSE: CADRE/Montalvo Artist Research Residency Initiative, and supported an additional 29 projects.
+From June 4 to 8, 2008, over 25,000 attendees visited 100 art installations, more than 25 performances, workshops, and public talks by over 100 artists from more than a dozen countries at exhibitions held throughout downtown San Jose.
+Students from seven continents participated in a global youth digital arts exhibition.
+The biennial commissioned 19 works, of which 3 were the result of a FUSE: CADRE/Montalvo Artist Research Residency Initiative, and supported an additional 29 projects.

-In September 2010, there were over 47,000 visitors and over 100 artists, designers, engineers, filmmakers, musicians, architects and avant-garde creators from 21 countries.
+In September 2010, there were over 47,000 visitors and over 100 artists, designers, engineers, filmmakers, musicians, architects, and avant-garde creators from 21 countries.
 Led by ZERO1 Artistic Director Steve Dietz, Assistant Curator Jaime Austin, and ZERO1's Executive Director Joel Slayton, the 2010 ZERO1 Biennial featured works by David Rockwell and The Lab, Brody Condon, Natalie Jeremijenko, Rigo23, Todd Chandler, Blast Theory, and others.

-The 2012 Biennial invited more than 150 artists from over 13 countries to present works, collaborating with local, regional, national, and international cultural institutions, along with Silicon Valley companies to showcase 3 months of exhibitions, events, and performances.
+The 2012 Biennial invited more than 150 artists from 13 countries to present works, collaborating with local, regional, national, and international cultural institutions, along with Silicon Valley companies, to showcase 3 months of exhibitions, events, and performances.
 The core Biennial exhibition, also called Seeking Silicon Valley, was curated by 5 international curators and included 24 international artists from 11 countries, including 18 commissions.
-51 Biennial projects were installed in public space, 28 of those public art projects were for (e)MERGE, the ZERO1 Street festival, which engaged 86 collaborating artists.
+51 biennial projects were installed in public space; 28 of those public art projects were for (e)MERGE, the ZERO1 Street Festival, which engaged 86 collaborating artists.